Order intake and net sales

-Totaling CHF 135.4 million, non-current assets increased by CHF 23.0 million.
-In line with strategy, investments of CHF 21.0 million (prior year: CHF 12.0 million) were made in production equipment and a building extension for the automation and machining business and a number of IT projects to improve efficiency and security.
-The total amount of expenditure for new product development and enhancements (capitalized and non-capitalized) was about 2.5% of net sales.
-Amortization and depreciation totaled CHF 9.1 million (prior year: CHF 10.4 million).
-The long-term financial liabilities of CHF 5.6 million mainly relate to finance leases for production equipment and the mortgage for one production facility.
+Totaling CHF 133.7 million, non-current assets decreased by CHF -1.7 million.
+In line with strategy, investments of CHF 8.7 million (prior year: CHF 21.0 million) were made in production equipment and a building extension for the automation and machining business and a number of IT projects to improve efficiency and security.
+The total amount of expenditure for new product development and enhancements (capitalized and non-capitalized) was about 2.1% of net sales.
+Amortization and depreciation totaled CHF 8.6 million (prior year: CHF 9.1 million).
+The long-term financial liabilities of CHF 3.8 million mainly relate to finance leases for production equipment and the mortgage for one production facility.

 Since June 2020, Mikron has been able to draw on a CHF 50.0 million credit agreement with a bank consortium which is available for bank guarantees to secure advance payments from customers and for fixed advances that are currently not being used.
 An additional CHF 20.0 million of the mortgage can be drawn under this credit agreement for two production sites in Switzerland.
-The credit agreement will expire at the end of June 2024 and requires Mikron to achieve certain key financial figures (covenants).
+The credit agreement was extended during 2022 and will expire at the end of June 2025 and requires Mikron to achieve certain key financial figures (covenants).
 The Group met these by a comfortable margin.
 The renewal of the credit agreement has been secured with the existing partner banks.
-The “COVID-19” and a “COVID-19 plus” loan facility in Switzerland were cancelled and repaid in 2021.

-Cash flow from financing activities amounted to CHF -17.4 million in the year under review (prior year: CHF 2.5 million), mainly stemming from the repayment of mortgages and of financial leases.
+Cash flow from financing activities amounted to CHF -6.1 million in the year under review (prior year: CHF -17.4 million).

 Distribution to shareholders

-At the General Meeting on 27 April 2022, the Board of Directors of the Mikron Group will propose a distribution to the shareholders of CHF 0.24 per share.
+At the General Meeting on 26 April 2023, the Board of Directors of the Mikron Group will propose a distribution to the shareholders of CHF 0.40 (prior year: CHF 0.24) per share.

 Corporate Financial Statements of Mikron Holding AG

-Mikron Holding AG is the legal owner (directly or indirectly) of all subsidiaries of the Mikron Group, the owner of the Mikron trademark and the treasury center for the Mikron Group.
-The CFO and a small Group finance team are employed by the operating Swiss company, and costs are charged back to Mikron Holding AG.
-Excluding the net finance result of CHF 28.7 million (prior year: CHF -25.7 million), the trademark fees charged to the companies nearly covered the costs incurred.
-In the 2021 financial year, a dividend income of CHF 0.1 million from subsidiaries was booked (2020: CHF 4.5 million).
-The financial statements of Mikron Holding AG show a very high equity ratio of 96%.
+Mikron Holding AG is the legal owner (directly or indirectly) of all subsidiaries of the Mikron Group, the owner of the Mikron trademark, and the treasury center for the Mikron Group.
+The CFO and a small Group finance team are employed by the separate Mikron company, and costs are charged back to Mikron Holding AG.
+Excluding the net finance result of CHF 4.6 million (prior year: CHF 28.7 million), the trademark fees charged to the companies nearly covered the costs incurred.
+In the 2022 financial year, no dividend income from subsidiaries was booked (2021: CHF 0.1 million).
+The financial statements of Mikron Holding AG show a very high equity ratio of 77%.